cfindlayisme/docker-mail/README.md

 - /keys
   - TODO: document this
 - /vmail
-  - Holds the actual virtual mailboxes
+  - Holds the actual virtual mailboxes (with trailing / in vmaps should be Maildir format)
   - TODO: Fix it so it's not static UID/GID of 1000